Rules CLI

 Render rules

-To use rules with your AI code assistant of choice, you can "render" them to the necessary format and location using rules render
+To use rules with your AI IDE of choice, you can “render” them to the necessary format and location using rules render

 .
 For example,